matthewfarrow/btc-crowd-funding/README.md

 # BTC Crowdfund Analytics

-MVP for Bitcoin crowdfunding analytics.
-Displays dashboard analytics from BTCPay Server invoices with Angor project support and demo fallback.
+In process of building MVP for Bitcoin crowdfunding analytics.
+Displays dashboard analytics from BTCPay Server and pulls data on all projects that have been funded via ango invoices with Angor

 ## Features